-- To disconnect the lower intercooler hose, you have to use a flat screwdriver, slide the metal clip off, and then push the hose down and separate it from the upper hose.
+- To disconnect the lower intercooler hose, use a flat screwdriver, slide the metal clip off, and then push it down and separate it from the upper hose.
 Once the hose is disconnected, you can remove the Torx bolts of the noise-damping hose using an E-10 Torx socket, but if it is not available, you can also use an 8mm combination wrench or 8mm socket.
-After removing the two bolts, one metal plate is still holding the hose.
+After removing the two bolts, one metal plate still holds the hose.
 Remove the screw, remove the metal plate, and pull the hose out.

 - Before removing the serpentine belt, take a clear photo or draw the belt’s routing pattern to the pullies; this will serve as a reference when installing the new serpentine belt.

 - Removing the serpentine belt requires you to access the belt tensioner; remember, you do not have to remove the bolts of the tensioner because you are just replacing the belt.
-You need to use a 17mm socket and place it on the tensioner’s service bolt, push the handle down counterclockwise and slide the belt off from there.
+You need to use a 17mm socket and place it on the tensioner’s service bolt, push the handle down counterclockwise, and slide the belt off.
 You can now separate the belt from all the pullies it serves.

 - Clean and install the noise-damping hose, place the metal plate properly, tighten the screw, install the upper and lower bolts, and tighten it to its specified torque.